SeqWare/seqware/seqware-distribution/docs/site/content/docs/8-query-engine.md

 ## More to Come ...

-TODO: In the future, we will be developing:
+In the future, we will be developing:

 1. REST API: We will be developing a RESTful API to allow for the development of web applications and to allow users to query and view their data easily.
 2. Web App: A sample web application demoing genome browsing